 In the above PowerShell Get-ChildItem command, the $PSScriptRoot variable is used within the command.
 It gets the full path of the executing script parent directory.

-PowerShell PSScriptRoot automatic variable contains the information about the directory in which the script is being executed and its value assigned if it is used within script or command.
+The PowerShell PSScriptRoot automatic variable contains the information about the directory in which the script is being executed and its value assigned if used within the script or command.

-There are other automatic variables like $Error in PowerShell which contains error information if raised in script execution.
+$Error in PowerShell contain error information if raised in script execution.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.